 What is Steve Jobs Disease (SJD)?

-If technology companies were less white and male, SJD would afflict others besides white males.
+If technology companies were less white and male, SJD could conceivably afflict others besides white males.
 But white males wanted to run Silicon Valley and the numbers prove that they do control it.
 Which, you know…makes it pretty much like every other industry.
 Nothing radical about Big Tech.
 While others besides white guys do sit in positions of power and growl at the masses in very Steve Jobs-ways, those folks are the exception and not the rule.

 The client who inspired the term SJD had zero clue what needed to be accomplished and covered up his lack of vision with sneers, interruptiveness, passive-aggressiveness, micro-aggressiveness, goalpost-moving, and privilege.
 The people who worked on staff (and were pretty cool) lived in fear of him.
 Me?
 I just sub-contracted and came in to help write a video script.